Whenever you pull your credit report, you should check the accuracy of the information within it.

 By law, a CRA is required to investigate a dispute within thirty to forty-five days of its filing.
 In thirty days (or forty-five if the dispute is based on your annual free credit report), the CRA will notify you of the outcome of your dispute.
 If you submit your complaint by mail, the notification will be mailed to you; if you file online, you can receive email updates throughout the investigation.

-Remember, the credit reporting agencies do not create the information on your create; they are simply repositories for the information provided them by creditors.
+Remember, the credit reporting agencies do not create the information on your credit file; they are simply repositories for the information provided them by creditors.
 It is best to monitor your credit regularly to make sure all the information is up-to-date and accurate.